 SiteGround vs. WP Engine – Ease of Use

 All SiteGround plans come with a 1-click installer to quickly launch a website with your favorite website scripts, including WordPress, Joomla, Drupal, etc. SiteGround offers cPanel for managing your website and hosting account.

 With every plan, you also get access to a page builder.
-The page builder is a good option for newbie users who want to quickly launch a site without having to hire a developer.
+A page builder is a good option for newbie users who want to quickly launch a site without having to hire a professional developer.